macstadium/ansible-playbook-osx-ci-setup/README.md

 * pip
 * Ansible

 Both roles come from [Ansible Galaxy][galaxy].
-In order to install them you need to run:
+In order to install them, you need to run:

     ansible-galaxy install -r requirements.yml